 Obtaining an EFIN is free.
 But you may have to get fingerprinted, which can cost about $50.
 The IRS doesn't want to give criminals EFINs.
 So it may check your credit history and criminal record.
 It will also check to see if you owe the IRS money.
 For more information, refer to IRS Publication 3112, IRS e-file Application and Participation.

 The following states require non-credentialed tax preparers to obtain a state-issued license or registration.
 Many impose education and competency examination requirements as well.
 These license requirements do not apply to CPAs, enrolled agents, or attorneys.
 Some of these states have other exemptions.
-So study your state's requirements carefully.
+So study your state's policy and requirements carefully.

-Tax preparers must register online with California Tax Education Council to work in California.
+Tax preparers must register online with the California Tax Education Council to work in California.
 To do so, you must:

 You must also complete 20 hours of continuing tax professional education each year.